apache/dubbo-website/README.md

 This project keeps all sources used for building up dubbo official website which's served at https://dubbo.apache.org.

 ## Prerequisite

-Dubbo website is powered by [docsite](https://github.com/txd-team/docsite).
+Dubbo website is powered by [Mkdocs-material](https://github.com/squidfunk/mkdocs-material).
-If your version of docsite is less than `1.3.3`, please upgrade to `1.3.3`.
+If your version of Mkdocs is less than `1.1.2`, please upgrade to `1.1.2`.
-Please also make sure your node version is 8.x, versions higher than 8.x is not supported by docsite yet.
+Please also make sure you have proper python version installed locally.

 ## Build instruction
+1. Install Mkdocs
+Check [here](https://www.mkdocs.org/) for details of how to install Mkdocs.
+> As we have mkdocs-material source codes embedded inside our website, installation of Mkdocs-material is not required.

+2. Build the site
+Run `mkdocs build --config-file=mkdocs_en.yml` or `mkdocs build --config-file=mkdocs_zh.yml` to build .md files into static files.
+> Building is only needed when you want to check the effects of your changes locally, you do not need to build before commit,
+> commit the .md source files directly.
+Check [serve](https://www.mkdocs.org/) command for how to test changes quickly and on the fly.

 ## How to send a PR

-1. Do not use `git add .` to commit all the changes.
-2. Just push your changed files, such as:
+1. Just push your changed files, such as:
     * `*.md`
 	* blog.js or docs.js or site.js
-3. Send a PR to **master** branch.
+2. Send a PR to **master** branch.

 ## SEO